ylabonte/ioBroker.procon-ip/README.md

 * the [guide for adapter developers](https://github.com/ioBroker/ioBroker.docs/blob/master/docs/en/dev/adapterdev.md).

 ## Changelog
+### Release v1.3.3
+* Update dependencies.

 ### Release v1.3.2
-* Dependency updates.
+* Update dependencies.
 * Adapter Icon change.

 ### Release v1.3.1
-* Really enable manual dosage control:
 * re-add read-only restrictions on `onOff` states of dosage control relays.
 * Add writable numeric `dosage` states to trigger timer-based manual dosage.

 ### Release v1.3.0
 * Remove restrictions on dosage control relays: enable manual switching.
+* Add additional boolean states for dosage control information:
+  `info.system.chlorineDosageEnabled`, `info.system.phPlusDosageEnabled`,
+  `info.system.phMinusDosageEnabled`, `info.system.electrolysis` (formerly
-* Add additional boolean states for dosage control information (formerly only available as combined bit-state/integer value `info.system.dosageControl` as delivered by the GetState.csv):
+  only available as combined bit-state/integer value `info.system.dosageControl` as delivered by the GetState.csv).
-  * `info.system.chlorineDosageEnabled`
-  * `info.system.phPlusDosageEnabled`
-  * `info.system.phMinusDosageEnabled`
-  * `info.system.electrolysis`
-* Dependency updates.
+* Update dependencies.

 ### Release v1.2.3
-* Dependency updates.
+* Update dependencies.

 ### Release v1.2.2
-* Dependency updates.
+* Update dependencies.

 ### Release v1.2.1
-* Bugfix release:
 * Fix connection problem (see [related issue](https://github.com/ylabonte/ioBroker.procon-ip/issues/29))

 ### Release v1.2.0
-* Minor release:
 * Update `procon-ip` API library package to v1.3.2
   (should fix a bug that let the relay switching fail).
 * Fix minor issues that occur with invalid controller URLs.
 * Update further dependencies.

 ### Release v1.1.1
-* Minor release:
 * Move API library sources into a [separate package](https://www.npmjs.com/package/procon-ip).
 * Update `common.name` attributes when the corresponding label changes.
 * Update dependencies

 ### Release v1.0.2
-* Minor update (was accidentally released as patch, regarding the version number):
 * Fine tune the polling and control requests
   (add additional adapter settings for this).
 * Wait a configurable amount of consecutive errors, before raising the log level to _Warning_ for polling requests.
 * Try to send control commands two more times, if an error occurs on the request.

 ### Release v1.0.1
-* Hotfix release:
 * Fix Object State updates
   For some reason the two js objects used to compare the before and after values of the GetState.csv calls became the same object (before was referencing the new values).
 That caused the adapter to never update the object states.

 ### Release v1.0.0
 * Official release in ioBroker adapter repository: